There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

 A person is applying treatment effectively if the following apply:

-The other type supports long-term control of the disease, including reduced airway inflammation and prevention of asthma symptoms.
+Asthma medications support long-term disease control, including reduced airway inflammation and prevention of asthma symptoms.

 A person with asthma should use these drugs daily to reduce flare-ups and ongoing symptoms.

 The most effective drugs for long-term asthma control are known as inhaled corticosteroids.
-These provide inflammation relief and reduce a person’s sensitivity to allergens and triggers.
+These relieve inflammation and reduce a person’s sensitivity to allergens and triggers.

-However, the medicines do have side effects, such as thrush that causes a fungal infection of the mouth.
+However, the medicines have side effects, such as thrush that causes a fungal mouth infection.
 When corticosteroids reach the mouth or throat, the risk of thrush increases.

 Doctors may prescribe the following medicines on a long-term basis for people with asthma: